Parler squeezed as Trump seeks new online megaphone

 Parler squeezed as Trump seeks new online megaphoneNew

-BOSTON (AP) — Though stripped of his Twitter megaphone, President Donald Trump does have alternative options of much smaller reach.
+Though stripped of his Twitter megaphone, President Donald Trump does have alternative options of much smaller reach.
 They are led by the far right-friendly Parler, though that’s getting increasingly difficult.
 Parler has already had its wings clipped, however.
-Google and Apple have removed it from their online stores and Amazon is kicking it off its web-hosting service.
+Google and Apple have removed it from their online stores and Amazon has kicked it off its web-hosting service.
 Free speech experts anticipate growing pressure on all social media platforms to curb incendiary speech as Americans learn from Wednesday’s violent takeover of the U.S. Capitol by a Trump-incited mob.